dch/glazier/README.md

 # Running Automatically #######################################################

 * run `%GLAZIER%\bin\glaze.cmd` to fetch & cache the bits, install compiilers
 * you will need to select the cygwin modules individually
-* close any open command prompts
+* close any open command prompts or shells
 * run `%GLAZIER%\bin\relax.cmd` to start a valid build environment
 * select the erlang version you wish to build from
 * the first time around you will need to unpack your erlang and couchdb tarballs